ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-02-datastructures.md

 ## Sets

-Sets are unordered containers where each element is *unique*:
+Sets are containers where each element is *unique*:

 ```python
 >>> set([1, 2, 2, 3, 3])